SPORTING GOODS

 Nowadays, finding one that satisfies your needs in terms of comfort, portability, and price is not difficult.
 As long as it meets modern safety standards, there’s no need to shell out for the most expensive helmets (or road and bike essentials).

-The Giro Fixture MIPS demonstrated to be the most impressive helmet overall, and it quickly assumed the number one spot on our list.
-It is highly regarded for its comfort and safety features, such as its deep fit, a highly adaptable harness system, and MIPS rotational impact system.
+The Giro Fixture MIPS was the most impressive helmet overall, and it quickly assumed the number one spot on our list.
+It is highly regarded for its comfort and safety features, such as its deep fit, highly adaptable harness system, and MIPS rotational impact system.
 Giro offers this high-end safety feature at a reasonable price, as it is usually reserved for more expensive models.

 Altura Backpack